skip to Main Content

 Split System ACs don’t require ducts to be installed.

 The indoor unit, or ‘head’ is attached to a wall inside your house and provides heating and cooling to the room they are installed in.
-The outdoor unit, or compressor is located outside your house.
+The outdoor unit, or compressor is located outside your house, connected to the indoor unit via small copper pipes.

 Multi Splits are a great option if you want multiple rooms air conditioned, but your house design doesn’t allow for the installation of a ducted system.
 For example, townhouses with no roof cavity for ducts.